SantiagoH3/Java-Projects/README.md

 [GameLauncher.java](https://github.com/SantiagoH3/Java-Projects/blob/master/GuessGame/src/GameLauncher.java)

 #### Page 42 - Be the Compiler.
-The code about tape decks will not compile because an object, called t, is used without being created.
+The code about tape decks will not compile because an object, called `t`, is used without being created.
 A fixed version of the code can be found [here](https://github.com/SantiagoH3/Java-Projects/blob/master/TapeDeck/src/TapeDeck.java).
 The output of this program will be:
 ```
 tape playing
 tape recording